ENCCS/supercomputing4ai/content/index.rst

 About the course
 ----------------

 We will train a Unet model to be able to recognise water in satellite pictures.
-The source code can be found at ``this <https://github.com/ENCCS/supercomputing4ai_demo.git>``__ repo.
+The source code can be found at `this <https://github.com/ENCCS/supercomputing4ai_demo.git>`__ repo.
+The example is based on Tensorflow and will be run using `Singularity <https://docs.sylabs.io/guides/3.5/user-guide/introduction.html>`__.
+The structure of the example is the following:

 ::